Free Michigan Driving Test 2026

 Required Documents

-To apply for your Michigan driver's license, bring proof of your Social Security number, legal presence, identity, and Michigan residency.
-Oh, and don't forget about passing a vision test.
-If you've got a medical condition that could affect your driving, you may need to submit a Vision Specialist's Statement of Examination signed by a licensed vision specialist.
+To apply for your Michigan driver’s license, bring proof of your Social Security number, legal presence, identity, and Michigan residency.
+If you are staying with a family member, a document showing the family member's name and address can be used to prove residency.
+Examples of accepted documents for proof of residency include utility bills, bank statements, or a lease agreement, while examples for proof of identity include a valid passport or birth certificate.
+Oh, and don’t forget about passing a vision test.
+If you’ve got a medical condition that could affect your driving, you may need to submit a Vision Specialist’s Statement of Examination signed by a licensed vision specialist.
 Under 18?
-You'll need to pass segments one and two of driver's ed before attempting the road test.
-After segment one and acing the written test, you'll snag your learner's permit.
+You’ll need to pass segments one and two of driver’s ed before attempting the road test.
+After segment one and acing the written test, you’ll snag your learner’s permit.

 Supervised Driving